mautic/grav-plugin-login-oauth2-auth0/README.md

 domain: ''
 scope: ['openid','profile','email']
 ```
-Module is disabled by default.
+The module is disabled by default.
 Client Id, Client Secret and Domain can be procured from your Auth0 Dashboard.
 Scope - don't change this unless you know what you are changing.

+When creating your application in Auth0, you can find the callback URLs from the settings in the OAuth2 plugin.
+If you do not add these to your application as directed by Auth0, the Grav site will not be able to authenticate against Auth0.

-Note that if you use the admin plugin, a file with your configuration, and named login-oauth2-auth0.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.
+Note that if you use the admin user interface to update this plugin, a file with your configuration, and named login-oauth2-auth0.yaml will be automatically saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

 ## Usage